Jama Pass is an Andean road from Chile to Argentina

-The Paso de Jama is an international high mountain pass at an elevation of 4.320m (14,120ft) above the sea level, located in the Andes between Chile and Argentina.
+Paso de Jama is an international high mountain pass at an elevation of 4.283m (14,051ft) above the sea level, located on the border of Chile and Argentina.

-The surface of the road is asphalted, and chains or snow tyres can be required troughout the year.
-The road was opened on 6 December 1991, and is paved throughout since the year of 2005.
+This pass is permanently enabled for all types of vehicles.
+It is open throughout the year, although occasionally closed by snow.
 Daytime temperatures will reach up to 30 °C, while at night temperatures will tend to drop very low, even below freezing point in winter.
 There are often also b winds in the area.
-Remember that you will be crossing the Andes, travelling through a semi desert area with few people and will be travelling at an average height of 3000 m.a.s.l Take along warm clothing to wear when necessary.
+Remember that you will be crossing the Andes, travelling through a semi desert area with few people and will be travelling at an average height of 3000 m.a.s.l.
+Take along warm clothing to wear when necessary.
 To avoid feeling ill do not eat in excess before you go up into the high mountains.